pievos101/fc-ensemble-gnn/README.md

+# Important: The Dockerfile contains an arm64 Image!!!
 # FeatureCloud App Blank Template
+# TODO: rewrite docs
 The app-blank template contains an initial state that does not execute commands other than transitioning to the terminal state.
 This template is a starting point for implementing apps by adding more states and operations.